-To allow you to descend into a deep state of relaxation, I will first ask you to make yourself comfortable, either sitting up or lying down, and ask you to close your eyes and take a number of deep and regular breaths, while focussing only on the rhythm of your breathing.
+To help you to descend into a deep state of relaxation, I will first ask you to make yourself comfortable, either sitting up or lying down, and ask you to close your eyes and take a number of deep and regular breaths, while focussing only on the rhythm of your breathing.
 As you breathe fresh oxygen into your lungs, you will begin to feel the relaxation seeping into your limbs, and then I will tell you to imagine yourself exhaling all the tension you feel in your body, and imagine yourself going deeper and deeper into a relaxed state.
 The more you breathe, and the more you listen to my voice, the more deeply relaxed you will feel.
-You may actually feel as if you are getting heavier and floating downwards.

 What Does Hypnosis Feel Like?